About Us

 Senate Membership

-The Senate represents more than 5,600 full-time faculty at 23 Penn State campuses.
-The Senate is comprised of faculty senators who are elected from each college and campus.
 In 2011, the Senate legislated a fixed-size of 200 elected faculty seats.
 Senate seats are allocated proportionately by unit, based on the ratio of full-time unit faculty to the total number of full-time University faculty.
 Other Senate representation includes undergraduate/graduate student senators, ex officio, and members appointed by the President.
 Senate committee chairs invite other members of the University community to participate in the work of the committees as resources.

 Senate Structure